anilsenay/Change-My-Mind/README.md

 - Discussion and Profile dots modals have "Share" button but Deep Linking is not ready for now.
 This is a future plan.
 - Need tests.
 - Firebase provides more ease but owning backend will be better.
+- useEffect cleanup functions must to be added later.

 <!-- CONTRIBUTING -->
 ## Contributing